Inspired by Our Land

 Housed in The Sill’s gallery space, The Stell, the exhibition which officially opened on the 7th November, is open to the public until the 19th January.
 Featuring 9 local artists, it offers an opportunity to admire the heart and soul of Northumberland National Park through original watercolours, photography, limited edition prints and ceramic.

 Claire Mason, Sill Operations Manager said: “We’re thrilled to welcome the ‘Inspired by Our Land’ exhibition to The Sill and have the opportunity to celebrate the work of so many gifted local artists.
-This exhibition brilliantly captures the beauty and unique qualities of the environment of Northumberland National Park and with so many different styles of art on display, there promises to be something for everyone.”
+This exhibition brilliantly captures the beauty and unique qualities of the environment of Northumberland National Park.
+With so many different styles of art on display, there promises to be something for everyone.”

 Many of the artists featured in the exhibition hail from Hexham and the Hadrian’s Wall area.
-They include photographer Kit Saddington, printmakers Carol Nunan, Rebecca Vincent and Adele Burdon, watercolour artists David Holliday, Robert Newton and Charlotte Thompson and ceramicists Steph Jamieson and Melanie Hopwood.
+They include photographer Kit Saddington, printmakers Carol Nunan, Rebecca Vincent and Adele Burdon.
+Also exhibited are watercolour artists David Holliday, Robert Newton and Charlotte Thompson and ceramicists Steph Jamieson and Melanie Hopwood.

 Specialising in watercolours, Hexham-based artist Charlotte Thompson, often features landscapes in her works and takes inspiration from local plants and wildlife.
 A keen bird watcher, Charlotte splits her time between teaching and painting, typically producing private commissions.
 The exhibition will be the first time she has displayed her work in a public exhibition.